Countries with No Income Tax

 What is the Difference Between Low Tax and No Tax Countries?

 The difference between tax-free and low-tax countries is that tax-free countries have no income tax whatsoever which often includes no taxation of other forms such as capital gains, withholding tax, corporate tax.
 There are currently 23 countries in the world that fit this description.

-There are also countries with extremely low income-tax rates - typically 10%.
+There are also countries with extremely low income-tax rates.
 This includes places like: